MeitarR/DiscordHooks/README.md

 # DiscordHooks
-A python module to easily execute discord webhooks with embeds and more
+A python module for easily execute discord webhooks with embeds and more